mohammad-amin-khajeh/makk/content/uni/french-2/index.md

 | Vous trouvez souvent des endroits sympas.      | {{spoiler(text="You (plural/formal) often find nice places.")}}                      |
 | Ils trouvent que le temps passe vite.          | {{spoiler(text="They find that time passes quickly.")}}                              |

-I hope that makes it clear!
-Would you like more examples or further explanations?

 # grammar

 ## quel and quelle